Payment Processing Information

 What is Global Processing System’s role in processing transactions?

 Global Processing Systems is your first point of contact, beginning with your merchant application, and the setup of all major credit cards, debit cards, gift cards, as well as EBT cards.
-We can manage your merchant account and the settlement of funds through the payment brands.
 GPS is hands on with your merchant account in the billing, account activity, adjustments, chargebacks, and reporting.

 Is it possible to see transaction information now, without having to wait for my statement?